Cambridge District Scout Archive

 During the Second World War the Scouts and Rovers of the 23rd Cambridge (St Matthews) Scout Troop wrote to each other in a number of Evercircular letters.

 The letters were coordinated by W T Thurbon (Bill) and included Fred Feary, who having been severely injured in WW1 was not eligible for call up.
-Ken North, a peripheral figure largely working in the Equipment Store (Scout Shop), was included in the Narvik patrol.
+Ken North, connected with the 13th but now largely working in the Equipment Store (Scout Shop), was included in the Narvik patrol.
 Such support of members in the forces by a Group was strongly encouraged by the Scout Association.

 Separate letters were also passed between individuals.
 The flow of information clearly indicates these other lines of communication and specific reference to ‘owing letters’ is confirmation.

-A strong link with the 13th Cambridge is found in the correspondents; Ken North (ASM) , A J Covell (SM), Mr R E Loades (SM), Syd Odom (SM), Mervyn Thompson are all mentioned in 13th records.
+13th Cambridge A strong link with the 13th Cambridge is found in the correspondents; Ken North (ASM), A J Covell (SM), Mr R E Loades (SM), Syd Odom (SM), Mervyn Thompson are all mentioned in 13th records.

 Narvik, Dunkirk and Crete or Cats

 The two original Patrols are named Narvik and Dunkirk.
 In April 1941 following the growth of the number of correspondent’s a third was started but no examples remain nor is it known if the name Crete, proposed by Bill (WTT) in the June letter (below), was adopted.
+The name CATS was once later quoted.
 At this point the ‘Brains Trust’ was also identified, a group unlikely to be sent abroad and who were W T Thurbon, Fred Feary and A J Covell.
 These three participated in all three Evercirculars from this point.
+The Padre (Rev Tribe) also refers to being involved in all the Evercirculars.

 19th June 1941